Breastfeeding - not enough milk

 breastfeeding; feeding; breastmilk; breast; supply; low; frequent; feeds; let; down; sugery; operation; implant; reduction; areola; nerves;

-Some babies do not suck well enough or demand enough feeds for the breasts to make enough milk, but it is very rare that a mother can't make enough milk for her baby (except after some types of breast surgery).
+Some babies do not suck well enough or demand enough feeds for the breasts to make enough milk, but it is rare that a mother can't make enough milk for her baby (except after some types of breast surgery).
 Women with small or large breasts can make enough milk by feeding according to their baby's appetite.
 Some will need to feed frequently and others less often.

 Mothers may worry that they may not have enough milk - maybe their baby is feeding often, or they do not know if their baby is growing well enough.